 It was an odd feeling at first, being lifted from those areas with my ass swinging freely in the air.
 But after a few minutes, I felt completely secure.

-Having been subjected to the traditional Hoyer Lift on several occasions, the SureHands lift is a badly needed improvement.
-Sure there may be the need for a traditional sling, but SureHands offers that too.
+Having been subjected to the traditional Hoyer Lift on several occasions, the SureHands lift was a desperately needed improvement.
+Sure, there may be the need for a traditional sling, but SureHands offers that too.

-Check out the video below to see the lift in action.
+If you’re curious, check out the video below to see this piece of disability technology in action:

 The SureHands systems range in cost from completely covered by insurance to tens of thousands of dollars.
 No surprises.
 It is a useful disability technology in the healthcare industry.

-When you are ready to try out one of their products, SureHands will send one of their sales guys.
-Fortunately, their sales guys are also highly technical, smart, and will be with the installers when the time comes.
+When you are ready to try out one of their products, SureHands will send one of their sales reps out to your home.
+The salesperson sent to your home will be with you through the entire process.
+They even come to the installation to ensure everything is working properly.

 ALS robs you of your ability to speak, making this type of disability technology a requirement, rather than something fun to play with, or collect dust on your desk when you’ve grown tired of it.